Skip to content

 Implement clean error management from the start:

-This makes everyday life easier for the operator and service technician!
+This makes everyday life easier for operators and service technicians!

 6. Practical tip: Plan HMI and PLC hand in hand

 Many programmers treat the HMI (user interface) separately from PLC programming.
-Both sides benefit from:
+However, both sides benefit from:

 An integrated approach leads to a coherent user experience.